Overview

 Adding Integrations to Workers

-Before using integrations, you need to connect them to your worker:Navigate to Worker Settings
+Before using integrations, you need to connect them to your worker:Select and Connect

 Using Integrations in Conversations